Table of Contains

 7.2 Risk Management

 Risk management refers to the activities aimed at searching for latent risks and examining into and deciding what should be done, such as considering and putting into place methods to avert such risks and minimize damages.
-Document information management must take the following risks into account as business risks.
+Document and information management must take the following risks into account as business risks.

 The risks require regular review, taking into consideration changes in the environment.